Father, son enter guilty pleas in assault on minor

 The child allegedly disclosed in a forensic interview that Daniel Shaulis had videotaped him assaulting her and that Natta and Michael Shaulis were assaulting the child as well.
 A second forensic interview with the child disclosed that Michael Shaulis had written the note, officials said.

-Michael Thomas Shaulis entered a guilty plea to five counts of rape of a child and five counts of incest of a minor before Krumenacker in March and will be sentenced at 9 a.m.
+Michael Shaulis entered a guilty plea to charges including five counts of rape of a child in March and will be sentenced at 9 a.m.
 June 6.

 Commented